 Due to increased loss experience in recent years with hurricanes in the Gulf of Mexico and the current turmoil in the financial markets, property damage and well control insurance coverage has become more limited and the cost of coverage has increased.
 In June 2008, we renewed our insurance policy covering well control and hurricane damage at a cost of approximately \$25.5 million.
-The current policy limits for well control and hurricane damage are \$100 million and \$150 million, respectively, with an additional \$100 million for well control and hurricane damage on our Ship Shoal 349 field.
-We also have an insurance policy with a limit of \$250 million that provides coverage for removal of wreckage if mandated by any governmental authority as a result of a named windstorm.
-Our insurers may not continue to offer this type and level of coverage to us, or our costs may increase substantially as a result of increased premiums and the increased risk of uninsured losses that may have been previously insured, all of which could have a material adverse effect on our financial condition and results of operations.
+The current policy limits for well control and hurricane damage are \$100 million and \$150 million, respectively, with an additional \$100 million for well control and hurricane damage on ur Ship Shoal 349 field.
+We also have an insurance policy with a limit of \$250 million that provides coverage to us, or our costs may increase substantially as a result of increased premiums and the increased risk of uninsured losses that may have been previously insured, all of which could have a material adverse effect on our financial condition and results of operations.